The IDM South Africa country study had two samples:

-- A ‘main’ survey took place across all nine provinces, and had a sample size of approximately 7,900 individuals (with minimum provincial sample sizes of 800).
+A ‘main’ survey took place across all nine provinces, and had a final sample size of approximately 8,650 individuals (with minimum provincial sample sizes of 800).

-- A purposive sample of people with a disability was selected in two provinces.
-873 individuals with a disability were be identified and interviewed, along with their household members, for a total sample size of approximately 2,400.
+A purposive sample of people with a disability was selected in Gauteng and Limpopo provinces.
+826 individuals with a disability were be identified and interviewed, along with their household members, for a total sample size of approximately 2,300.

 Strong stakeholder engagement continues to be an integral part of the IDM Program and encouraging use of gender-sensitive data to inform policy decisions.